hanshopkins/CudaCrossCorrelations/README.md

 &nbsp;

-* I'm also going to include the trig_example version, which doesn't use any imported date from albatrostools.
+* I'm also going to include the trig_example version, which doesn't use any imported data from albatrostools.